jondwaite/jondwaite.github.io/content/post/2024/2024-08-09-a-new-look-for-kiwicloud.ninja/index.md

 - Broken links to images, and image tags referencing IP addresses directly instead of URLs
 - Many other minor annoyances with the block editor and interaction with plugins

-Since I already write the majority of my notes and documentation in [Markdown](https://www.markdownguide.org/), I decided it was finally time to look for alternatives, and now this site is running with a static Markdown site generate called [Hugo](https://gohugo.io/).
+Since I already write the majority of my notes and documentation in [Markdown](https://www.markdownguide.org/), I decided it was finally time to look for alternatives, and now this site is running with a static Markdown site generator called [Hugo](https://gohugo.io/).
 The main features of Hugo that appealed were:

 - Native way to work with Markdown files
 - Flexible layout options and good/easy to use theme library